-B. The payment in Subsection A of this section shall consist of the amount necessary to enable the displaced person to lease or rent for a period not to exceed forty-two months a comparable replacement dwelling, but at no time shall this payment exceed seven thousand two hundred dollars (\$7,200).
+B. The payment in Subsection A of this section shall consist of the amount necessary to enable the displaced person to lease or rent for a period not to exceed forty-two months a comparable replacement dwelling, but at no time shall this payment exceed five thousand two hundred fifty dollars (\$5,250).
 At the discretion of the displacing agency, a payment under this subsection may be made in periodic installments.
 Computation of a payment under this subsection to a low-income displaced person for a comparable replacement dwelling shall take into account that person's income.

 C. Any person eligible for a payment under Subsection A of this section may elect to apply the payment to a down payment on, and other incidental expenses pursuant to, the purchase of a comparable replacement dwelling.
-That person may, at the discretion of the displacing agency, be eligible under this subsection for the maximum payment allowed under Subsection B of this section, except that, in the case of a displaced homeowner who has owned and occupied the displacement dwelling for at least ninety days immediately prior to the initiation of negotiations for the acquisition of the dwelling, this payment shall not exceed the payment the person would otherwise have received under Subsection A of Section 42-3-6 NMSA 1978 had the person owned and occupied the displacement dwelling for such negotiations.
+That person may, at the discretion of the displacing agency, be eligible under this subsection for the maximum payment allowed under Subsection B, except that, in the case of a displaced homeowner who has owned and occupied the displacement dwelling for at least ninety days but not more than one hundred eighty days immediately prior to the initiation of negotiations for the acquisition of the dwelling, this payment shall not exceed the payment the person would otherwise have received under Subsection A of Section 42-3-6 NMSA 1978 had the person owned and occupied the displacement dwelling one hundred eighty days immediately prior to the initiation of such negotiations.